torstenboettjer/flake_psql/README.md

 ## Running Applications from Flakes

-Flakes can define apps, which can be run directly
+Flakes can also define apps, which can be run together with the database server

 ```nix
 outputs = { self, nixpkgs }: {